Alexl-268/206A2/README.md

 3. enter this in the console, replacing the quotation marks with your javafx library directory

 java --module-path "YOUR JAVAFX LIBRARY DIR" --add-modules javafx.controls,javafx.fxml -Djdk.gtk.version=2 -jar A2.jar

+To update the word files:
+go to 206A2/src/words and update the popular txt fine